cpske/ISP/assignment/movierental/movierental-part1.md

 1. Before and after each refactoring you should **run the unit tests**.

 2. After each refactoring problem (problems 1 - 7), **commit** and **push** your work.
 For the commit message use the first sentence in the problem, such as "*Extract Method for rental price calculation*".
-It is fine to reword this, provided the meaning is clear.
+OK to reword this, as long as the meaning is clear.

 3. You should have **at least 7 commits** on Github (one for each refactoring).
 OK to have more commits.